-3.111.3.112.
-Background information material that could be useful to support the public communication efforts during the response should, to the extent possible, be developed at the preparedness stage.

-3.112.3.113.
-It should be designed in a way that it can be published via the organization's websiteweb site, at public meetings, via social media, via traditional and online news media and on request.
-This should also include a catalogue of most frequently asked questions and respective answers (FAQs).
+- 3.112.
+Background information material that could be useful to support the public communication efforts during the response should, to the extent possible, be developed at the preparedness stage. - 3.113.
+It should be designed in a way that it can be published via the organization's web site, at public meetings, via social media, via traditional and online news media and on request.
+This should also include a catalogue of most frequently asked questions and respective answers (FAQs). - 3.114.

-3.113.3.114.
 Such background information should further include but not be limited to maps, information about the basics of radiation, protective actions and other response actions, roles and responsibilities of the response organizations and plain language explanations about the type of emergency.
 See Annex IV for an example list of useful background information materials.
-These materials should be regularly reviewed and revised as appropriate.

-3.114.3.115.
-Para 5.45 of Requirement 10 of GSR Part 7 [2] requires in para.
-5.45 that for facilities in category I or II and areas in category V, arrangements shall be made to provide the permanent population, transient population groups and special population groups or those responsible for them and special facilities within the emergency planning zones and emergency planning distances before operation and throughout the lifetime of the facility, with information on the response to a nuclear or radiological emergency.
+These materials should be regularly reviewed and revised as appropriate. - 3.115.
+Para 5.45 of Requirement 10 of GSR Part 7 [2] requires that for facilities in category I or II and areas in category V, arrangements shall be made to provide the permanent population, transient population groups and special population groups or those responsible for them and special facilities within the emergency planning zones and emergency planning distances before operation and throughout the lifetime of the facility, with information on the response to a nuclear or radiological emergency.
 Para.
-5.45 of Requirement 10 of GSR Part 7 [2] furthermore requires that this information shall include information on the potential for a nuclear or radiological emergency.
-This information should be based on guidance given above on background information material and should be incorporated, as appropriate, in the interested parties dialogue and engagement (see paras: 3.883.88 -3.943.87).
+5.45 of Requirement 10 of GSR Part 7 [2] furthermore requires that this information shall include information on the potential for a nuclear or radiological emergency, on the nature of the hazards, on how people would be warned or notified, and on the actions to be taken in such an emergency.
+This information should be based on guidance given above on background information material and should be incorporated, as appropriate, in the interested parties dialogue and engagement (see paras 3.88-3.94).